 Click the OK button to close the window.

-VMware Host-Only Physical Network Access Test
+Physical Network Access Test

-All virtual machines configured as Host-Only on VMware can only communicate with each other.
-Ping your physical network from Client1 and Client2 virtual machines above to check the network connection.
+All virtual machines configured as Host-Only can only communicate with each other.
+Check the network connection by pinging your physical network over Client1 and Client2 machine.

-Likewise, the Client2 virtual machine will also fail in this case.
+Again, the Client2 virtual machine will also fail in this case.

 If this article is helpful, please send us feedback by commenting…